avl/noatun/book/book.md

 That said, it is possible for different nodes to issue events that logically conflict.
 Noatun has no built-in conflict resolution, but since messages are always applied in order, it is easy to implement last write wins.

+## Undo

+There are a few possibilities for undoing events in Noatun:

+### Deleting the event

+Events can be deleted using [`DatabaseSessionMut::remove_message`].
+Note, however, that this is a low level operation that should not be used for events that have been (or may have been) transmitted to other nodes.

+### Adding a new event that undoes the previous event

+The most straightforward way to handle undo is to create an event that just does the reverse of the event that is to be undone.

+### Inhibiting a message from being applied

 ## Philosophy of event applications